Store Locator

 Tips for travelling during Golden Week

-Golden Week is fun—but it’s also a logistical challenge.
+Golden Week is fun.
+But it’s also a logistical challenge.
 Here’s how to make the most of it:

 • Get a rail pass (if eligible).
 The JR Pass can save you money and time, especially if you’re covering long distances.